mahimahithefish/mahimahithefish/README.md

 ## Hi! 👋

 I'm currently a senior studying Computer Science at UTD and a Summer '24 SWE intern at Citi Bank.
+Here are some things that I have learned and worked on over the years!

 ### 👩🏽‍💻 Experience:
 - **Returning SWE Intern at Citi**, Irving, TX - Summer '24